 No embed codes!

-When adding a name for a video, do not copy the long YouTube title.
-Always edit out the movie title and unnecessary info. e.g. "T2 TRAINSPOTTING - Official Trailer (HD)" should be added as "Official Trailer"
+If you wish, you may edit out the movie title and unnecessary info. e.g. "T2 TRAINSPOTTING - Official Trailer (HD)" can be edited to "Official Trailer"

-When a movie has two or more trailers, the official sources usually use numbers to differentiate the trailers. e.g. "Sing - In Theaters This Christmas - Official Trailer (HD)" should be added as "Official Trailer" and "Sing - In Theaters This Christmas - Official Trailer #2 (HD)" as "Official Trailer #2"
+When a movie has two or more trailers, the official sources usually use numbers to differentiate the trailers. e.g. "Sing - In Theaters This Christmas - Official Trailer (HD)" can be edited to "Official Trailer" and "Sing - In Theaters This Christmas - Official Trailer #2 (HD)" as "Official Trailer #2"

 Subtitled trailers should be marked as such.
 This is often the case for non-English movies released in the US.
 Many countries (e.g. France) release two versions of the same trailer: an original subtitled version (e.g. "Bande Annonce Officielle (VOST)") and a dubbed version (e.g. "Bande Annonce Officielle (VF)").